happyvibess/mlflow-assist/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of MLFlow-Assist seriously.
-If you believe you have found a security vulnerability, please report it to us as described below.
+If you believe you have found a security vulnerability, please report it to us.

-**Please do not report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to `security@mlflow-assist.dev` (replace with your preferred contact method).

-You should receive a response within 48 hours.
-If for some reason you do not, please follow up via email to ensure we received your original message.

-Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

 * Type of issue (e.g. buffer overflow, SQL injection, cross-site scripting, etc.)
 * Full paths of source file(s) related to the manifestation of the issue